readyready15728/misc/stardew-valley-notes.md

 * Television also conveys other useful information, such as recipes.
 * Little 3x3 grids for crops are optimal (at least in the beginning?).
-* Don't plant more than 15 crops unless you have one or more scarecrows, each of which defends an 8x8 area.
-(This means scarecrows can be placed in the center of four 3x3 plots.)
+* Don't plant more than 15 crops unless you have one or more scarecrows, each of which defends an 8 tiles in each direction.
+Scarecrows can therefore defend at least 5x5 patches to the northeast, southeast, southwest and northwest.
 * Fishing can be very frustrating.
 What's worked for me so far is casting the line out as far as possible with the Training Rod, which will presumably become useless at level 5 of Fishing.